sparkflows/sparkflows-docs/docs/installation/credential-store/azure-keyvault.rst

    :alt: Credential Store
    :width: 90%

-After Adding the above parameter, you can Click on TEST CREDENTIALSTORE CONNECTION, It will shows connected to Azure KeyVault and after saving it will show in Credential Store LIst.
+After Adding the above parameters, you can Click on TEST CREDENTIAL STORE CONNECTION.
+It will show connected to Azure Key Vault.

 .. figure:: ../../_assets/credential_store/4.PNG
    :alt: Credential Store